gargmegham/Waxpeer/README.md

 ### SETUP

-- Download node on your system https://nodejs.org/en/download/
+- Download docker on your system https://docs.docker.com/desktop/install/windows-install/
-- Open terminal goto project directory and run: npm install && npm run dev
+- Paste this source code to your `C:\` drive
+- Open PowerShell and run this command: cd C:\waxpeer-bot && docker-compose up -d --build -d